CCGE-Cambridge/HGSOC-GROWTH-KINETICS/README.md

 - scripts: contains the Python and Matlab scripts used for analysis
 - output: plots and results of all the analyses

 Each folder contains its own README file.
+While running the MATLAB scripts, please make sure your working directory is the main HGSOC-GROWTH-KINETICS directory; the relative paths are set with respect to this.